RayanBouzarni1/rayanbouzarni1.github.io/README.md

 # RayanBouzarni1's pages
 All of RayanBouzarni1's projects can be found here.
-If you have any issues, questions, suggestions or found any bugs, please submit them [https://discord.gg/bZWWrSfec]
+If you have any issues, questions, suggestions or found any bugs, please submit them in [https://discord.gg/bZWWrSfec]